IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The client issues a HTTP GET request to the well-known metadata endpoint associated with Authorization Server.

-There are various ways of formulating this endpoint as described in [RFC 8414, section 3.1], and [OpenID Connect Discovery, section 4].
+There are various ways of formulating this endpoint as described in [RFC8414, section 3.1], and [OpenID Connect Discovery, section 4].
 Authorization Servers are recommended to follow one of these procedures, but may choose a different well-known endpoint location mechanism.

 A non-normative example of such a request using [RFC8414] is: